minorimpact/perl-minorimpact/docs/MinorImpact_Object.md

 - ->tags()
 - ->tags(@tags)

-Called as a package subroutine, returns a list of all the tags defined in the system for all users and all objects.
+Called as a package subroutine, returns a list of all the tags defined for all objects owned by the logged in user, or tags for all public objects owned by all admin users if the no one is logged in.

     @all_tags = MinorImpact::Object::tags();